Joe Lera

-Joe Lera (born 18 January 1961) is a politician who served as a Papua New Guinean parliamentarian from 2012 to 2020.
+Joe Lera (born 18 January 1961) is a politician who was a Papua New Guinean parliamentarian from 2012 to 2020.
 He was a United Resources Party member of the National Parliament of Papua New Guinea, representing the Bougainville Regional seat.
 Although regional members generally assume the position of Governor, due to the existence of the devolved Autonomous Bougainville Government Lera was referred to as the "Regional Member for Bougainville".
 He was Minister for Bougainville Affairs in the government of Peter O'Neill.

 Lera is from Siwai in South Bougainville.
 He trained as a teacher at Vunakanau in East New Britain before returning to Bougainville to work as a teacher in 1976.
 Lera undertook adult matriculation at the University of Papua New Guinea, studied a Bachelor of Education degree at UPNG and Macquarie University in Australia before studying a master's degree in education at UPNG and the University of Goroka.
 He worked for the UPNG Open College flexible learning system for fifteen years, with his roles including director of their Buka campus and associate director professional and continuing education of the OC system, based at the main campus in Port Moresby.
-In 2007, he left the Open College system to serve as southern region commissioner for the Autonomous Bougainville Government, taking a significant pay cut.
+In 2007, he left the Open College system to be southern region commissioner for the Autonomous Bougainville Government, taking a significant pay cut.